vyomasystems-lab/challenges-Anvay-7/level1_design2/readme.md

  - Expected DUT state: SEQ_1
  - Observed DUT state: dut.current_state = IDLE

-Case 3
- - Test Inputs; sel = 30, inp30 = 1
-- Expected Output: out = 1
- - Observed Output in the DUT: dut.out = 0

-Output mismatches for the above three cases proving that there are design bugs.
+Output mismatches for the above cases proving that there are design bugs.

 ## Design Bug
 Based on the above test inputs and analysing the design, we see the following